RAF Kasfareet: Layout

 RAF Kasfareet stored 28,800 gallons of AV GAS and 28,800 gallons of jet fuel.
 Accommodated with the airfield was a control tower, an administrative building, a 36-bed infirmary, and an armory.
 RAF personnel stationed at the airfield slept in tents, and in billets.
 The perimeter of the camp was guarded by fences and searchlights.
 Kasfareet was operated by four bituminous runways, which only one was used after the transfer of ownership.

 Units

-Unit facilities

 The following units that were once formed, or based at Kasfareet: